Refined Sugar Promotes Cancer

 One of the most available ROS comes from low-density lipoproteins, which oxidize readily to become ROS.
 This means that the cancer cells are using LDL-cholesterol radicals and other free radicals – along with spiked glucose levels – to help them grow into larger tumors.

 Dr. Cantley’s research provides the linch pins that connect the high-fat, highly-processed and overly sugary western diet to the rapid growth of cancer in modern society.
+For this reason, lung cancer is associated with increased junk foods in the diet.
+This is probably why cancer incidence is growing in children.
+On the other hand, eating more foods with flavanols reduces the risk of cancer according to other research.

 Garcia-Cao I, Song MS, Hobbs RM, Laurent G, Giorgi C, de Boer VC, Anastasiou D, Ito K, Sasaki AT, Rameh L, Carracedo A, Vander Heiden MG, Cantley LC, Pinton P, Haigis MC, Pandolfi PP. Systemic Elevation of PTEN Induces a Tumor-Suppressive Metabolic State.
 Cell.
 2012 Mar 5.